cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/adfs.md

 ---
-order: 12
+order: 5
 ---

-# SAML with Active Directory®
+# SAML | Active Directory®

 Active Directory is a directory service developed by Microsoft for Windows domain networks.
 It is included in most Windows Server operating systems as a set of processes and services.
-Active Directory integrates with Cloudflare Access for using Security Assertion Markup Language (SAML).
+Active Directory integrates with Cloudflare Access for using Security Assertion Markup Language ([SAML](/glossary#saml)).

-## Prerequisites
+## Before you start

-To begin you need:
+To get started, you need:

 * An Active Directory Domain Controller where all users have an email attribute
 * Generic SAML enabled for your Access Identity Provider (IdP)